Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Flat Surfaces and Moduli Spaces

 A singularity is called \emph{conical} if its curvature is less than $1$; otherwise, it is called a \emph{pole}.
 If $x_i$ is a conical singularity, the neighborhood $U_i$ is isometric to a neighborhood of the apex of the infinite cone with cone angle $2\pi(1 - k_i)$.
 When $x_i$ is a pole, the neighborhood $U_i$ is isometric to the complement of a neighborhood of the apex of the infinite cone with cone angle $2\pi(k_i - 1)$.

-As a remark, in the case where all singularities are of curvature less than $1$, an equivalent definition for such a flat surface $X$ is that $X$ is obtained by gluing together finitely many disjoint polygons in the plane with a pairing between the edges such that two paired edges are glued together by a Euclidean isometry (see~\cite{HT1992}, Section~1).
+A flat surface is called a \emph{flat cone surface} if all the singularities are conical.
+A flat cone surface $X$ can be obtained by gluing finitely many disjoint polygons in the plane with a pairing between the edges such that two paired edges are glued together by a Euclidean isometry.